Perhaps it's how we hide from our light. It's like a teeter totter that moves back and forth, up and down, until the reordering is complete.

 Many years ago, I had an inner urge to work with youth in prison.
-Soon after, I got a position in a summer art program for teens, age 13-17 in a correctional institution.
-I remember feeling terrified when I first started, yet determined to meet something unknown in myself.
+Soon after got a position in a summer art program for teens, age 13-17 in a correctional institution.
+I remember feeling terrified when I first started, yet determined to meet something dark and unknown in myself.
 The kids I taught were skeptical of me at first.
 They asked, "Why do you want to be with us jail kids?"

 As the summer went on, some darkness was revealed.
 I found out that my favorite kid had raped a girl, and my stomach sank when I overheard that a benign looking boy had brutally beaten and killed a service station attendant.
 I found myself getting frightened.
 At the time I was only wanting to see the good side of life.
 I was having trouble seeing the living, breathing kids around my art table, in the darkness of their hurt and pain.

 I wanted to deny that there was violence in the world.
 I wanted to deny that kids get thrown down the stairs by their drunken parents, and that many children get harmed emotionally and physically on a daily basis.
 As I grew more frightened, things started going amiss.
+A few kids had vicious mean streaks, and began to demean others in the group.
 One kid stole my ink pens.
 I got a call from my supervisor the day after class, and she told me that several boys had given themselves new tattoos with my art supplies.
-A few kids had vicious mean streaks.

 The night of my last class, I left swallowing my tears.
 I wanted it to feel so much better.
 I wished I could have made a larger impact.
 I felt strangely hollow and confused as I drove home.
 The night sky felt as dark as it had ever been, and the stars hurt my eyes.
 I felt shocked into silence, not knowing what I had just experienced.
 And just as I rounded the corner to my house, I sucked in my breath.
 Standing on the sidewalk was a black cat and a white cat touching noses.
 I shivered deep into my bones.

 My summer "jail kids" art program was considered a success, and I was asked to continue on, but I could not quite completely meet everything within myself to stay.
-I would have had to love those kids enough to say no to their cruelty and victimization of each other.
-I would have had to stand for the good and know the power of love with more authority than I was capable of at the time.
+I would have had to stand for the good, and know the power and vision of love with more authority than I was capable of at the time.

-Love and truth is always stronger than the darkness of disowned hurt, but it has to stand up and become strong.
-Love has to speak out.
-Love has to take action, and sometimes love has to say no. It is in these firm communications and interactions with the darkness of the shadow, of the unexamined, and of the avoided, that transformation happens.
-Speaking up and saying no with love and strength to my own, and other people's diswoned hurt and vengeful darkness is one of the most important lessons that I have learned.
+Love and truth is always stronger than the dark, but it has to stand up with a strong presence.
+Love has to "revision" the negativity sees into a higher possibility.
+Love has to take action, and sometimes love has to say "no".
+It is in these firm, loving interactions with the darkness of the shadow, the unexamined, and the avoided, that transformation happens.
 Spiritual writer F. Aster Barnwell describes this communication and interaction like this: